-New Yorkers should be able to trust that property owners and municipalities have taken the proper steps to ensure that electrical current will not pose a danger.
-When instead they experience electrical shock and injury, a premises liability attorney can help.
+New Yorkers should be able to trust that property owners and municipalities have taken the proper steps to ensure electrical current will not pose a danger.
+When they experience electrical shock and injury, a premises liability attorney can help.

 What type of damages can be awarded in an electrocution claim?

 Depending on your injuries and the circumstances of your accident, you could be awarded compensation for past and future medical expenses, lost income, and even pain and suffering.
 No two cases are exactly alike.
-However, the experienced attorneys at the Law Offices of Michael S. Lamonsoff, PLLC, will evaluate the facts of your case, and attempt to maximize the award amount for your claim.
+However, the experienced attorneys at the Law Offices of Michael S. Lamonsoff, PLLC, will evaluate the facts of your case and attempt to maximize the award amount for your claim.

 What causes electrocution accidents?